 It is in a government’s best interests to control the number and types of arms its people possess.
 Should the people become seriously unhappy with the establishment in power they are easier to control if they have inadequate means to resist.
 In most of mankind’s history, this has been reasonably easy to do.
 To be armed means to be able to afford the weapons, training and infrastructure necessary to maintain and successfully employ the weapons of the time.
 Perhaps the most extreme example of this was during the storied days of knighthood.

 A knight was generally armed with a steel-tipped lance, a shield to fend off other knight’s lances and blows from other weapons which included large swords and clever cudgels and similar devices, like the mace-and-chain.
 Everyone also had knives of various sizes and qualities.
 However, it was basically impossible to effectively wield the lance without a horse, a special horse, a charger, which also required a place to keep and train it, sufficient food, and someone paid to care for and tend to the horse.
 Of course you would need a specialized saddle which didn’t come cheap, armor or mail of some sort, another expense, helmet… You get the picture.
 It took a wealthy man to afford the latest weapons and their support structure.
-All was well for many years in the times of the knight and lords reporting to the biggest knight, the King, appointed by God and not to be trifled with.
+This is the way of it for generations, knights and lords reporting to the biggest knight, the King, appointed by God and not to be trifled with.

 Then, in a foretaste of what was to come, some English (or Scot or Irish) developed the long bow.
-The bow is a personal weapon, nowhere near as costly to make and maintain than the knight’s armor baggage, but in some ways more effective.
-It was an individual’s weapon, requiring small outlay since many longbows and arrows were self made and not under the control of the state and the economic system at the time.
-It required strength and training, but not to the degree that the knights required.
+The bow is a personal weapon, nowhere near as costly to make and maintain as the knight’s armor and baggage, but in a critical way the longbow was much more effective.
+It was an individual’s weapon, requiring small outlay since many longbows and arrows were self made and not under the control of the state and subject to one’s economic and social standing.
+Longbows were powerful weapons, requiring both strength and training to shoot one accurately.
+Any man strong enough to draw one could train to become a deadly archer.
 As the Battle of Agincourt demonstrated, the longbow in the right hands was a seriously deadly weapon even against armored and mounted knights.

 Then came the gun.
 No need to trace the history here, but suffice to say that with the gun’s arrival, any advantage an opponent had previously in economics, social standing or hand-wielded weaponry was quickly nullified.
 Now, the small and illiterate peasant could successfully defend himself against the larger, better fed, better equipped knights and society tumbled.

-In the Royal Palace in Madrid there is a long hallway in which stand many suits of armor worn by knights and soldiers of the time.
-A few of them, one in particular that I remember vividly, stood erect, immense and with a .50 caliber bullet hole punched through the breastplate.
+In the Royal Palace in Madrid there is a long hallway in which stand many suits of armor worn by knights and soldiers of old.
+A few of them, one in particular that I remember vividly, stood erect, powerful and immense but with a .50 caliber bullet hole punched through the breastplate.
 So much for privilege, rank and money.

 A Samuel Colt allegedly pointed out, his revolver was the great equalizer.